 We also deliver high quality consultancy and training services across Australia.

 History of Better Place Australia

-Better Place Australia Mediation and Counselling has been in the business of helping people take back control over their lives for the past 30 years.
+Better Place Australia has been in the business of helping people take back control over their lives for the past 30 years.

 The organisation can trace its beginnings back to the Noble Park Conciliation Centre that opened its doors in 1985.
 This government funded pilot was aimed at testing the viability of community-based alternative to litigation involving family disputes.
 After rigorous evaluation by a government commissioned agency, the initiative was deemed to have ‘exceeded all expectations’.

 From then on, Better Place Australia evolved into one of the most successful providers of relationship services in Victoria.
 It is now the state’s third largest recipient of federal government funding under the Families and Communities program.